xyloflake/SVC16/README.md

 The "Position code" is the index of the pixel, the mouse is currently on.
 The "Key code" is given by left_mouse+2*right_mouse.
 So it can have the values 0 1 2 or 3.

-The instructions are in general one frame behind.
+There is no guarantee that the inputs are synced on the next frame.
+Before the first synchronization, the input codes are zero.

 ### Synchronization

-When the console executes the sync instruction, the screen-buffer is drawn to the screen.
+When the console executes the **Sync** instruction, the screen-buffer is drawn to the screen.
 It is not cleared.
-The input-buffer and the frame-count are updated.
+The input-buffer is updated.
 The system will be put to sleep until the beginning of the next frame.
 The targeted timing is 30fps.
 There is a hard limit of 3000000 instructions per frame.
-This means that if the `sync` command has not be called for 3000000 instructions, it will be performed automatically.
+This means that if the **Sync** command has not be called for 3000000 instructions, it will be performed automatically.

 ## CPU